 The purpose of this document is to define the policies governing the faculty of the University of the Virgin Islands (UVI).
-Where the Faculty Policy Manual (FPM) is silent on any issue the Employee Policy Manual published by the Human Resources Department in the University will apply.
-Where the Faculty Policy Manual references other policy documents approved by the Board of Trustees those policies will apply.
-In all other cases this Faculty Policy Manual approved by the faculty, the administration and the Board of Trustees is the defining policy document unless and until change is approved by the board of trustees.
+Where the Faculty Policy Manual (FPM) is silent on any issue, the Employee Policy Manual published by the Human Resources Department in the University will apply.
+Where the Faculty Policy Manual references other policy documents approved by the Board of Trustees, those policies will apply.
+In all other cases, this Faculty Policy Manual, approved by the faculty, the administration and the Board of Trustees, is the defining policy document unless and until changes are approved by the Board of Trustees.

-Generic terms are used in the 2008 FPM referenced Provost for the Chief Academic Officer (CAO); and a President/CEO.
-Other referenced terms are chair for "Academic Supervisor" and dean for "Unit Manager."
-The basic functional academic entity is "Unit" which is the division.
+Generic terms are used in the 2008 FPM.
+Provost refers to the Chief Academic Officer (CAO) and President refers the Chief Executive Officer (CEO).
+Other referenced terms are Chair for "Academic Supervisor" and Dean for "Unit Manager."
+The basic functional academic entity is the "Unit," which is the division.
 Evaluation, tenure and promotion procedures are a dual peer review system centered in the academic units.

-In addition to the provisions of this policy manual the University has established and provided training for a mediation process and in-house mediators.
-This opportunity is to provide and alternate dispute management and resolution.
+In addition to the provisions of this policy manual, the University has established and provided training for a mediation process and in-house mediators.
+This opportunity provides for an alternate dispute management and resolution process.
 The provision of which will be included in the Employee Policy Manual.

-This document shall be maintained by the Provost and published in electronic format.
+This document shall be maintained by the Provost and published in an electronic format.
 Changes will be promptly entered as soon as required approvals are obtained.
 Printed copies of each revised document shall be placed in archives in the Provost's Office and the campus libraries.

-New faculty members will be issued a current copy of this document.
+New faculty members will l be issued a current copy of th is document. , 1 /